Capillary/ecom-api-document/source/includes/_customer.md

 }
 ```

-Retrieves the list of customers based on the search keyword (containing the search keyword )
+Retrieves customers based on the search keyword (containing the search keyword )

 ### Resource Information
 | | |